 Our primary mission of seed variety preservation focuses our limited resources on placing rare and threatened varieties into as many home gardens and seeds savers hands as possible.
 Since we do not target sales towards farms or market growers, certification is not critical to our primary supporters.

-Additionally, our seeds are untreated and many of the varieties that we offer are not available anywhere else.
+Additionally, unless otherwise specified, our seeds are untreated and many of the varieties that we offer are not available anywhere else.
 Certified growers can therefore use our seed as outlined in the standards.

 A note to gardeners regarding untreated seeds: